Health Education M.S.

-Goal 1: Graduates of the Masters of Science degree in Health Education Program will be able to coordinate effective health education programs.
+Goal 1: Graduates of the Masters of Science degree in Health Education will be able to lead and coordinate effective health promotion programs in communities.

-Objective 1.1: Graduates will be able to perform a needs assessment, plan, design, implement and evaluate health education programs specific to community needs.
+Objective 1.1: Graduates will be able to complete needs assessments, plan, design, implement and evaluate health education programs.

-Objective 1.2: Graduates will apply health theories to health education practice and research.
+Objective 1.2: Graduates will be able to apply health models and theories to professional practice.

-Goal 2: Graduates of the Masters of Science degree in Health Education Program will demonstrate information literacy in the field of Health Education.
+Goal 2: Graduates of the Masters of Science degree in Health Education program will demonstrate information literacy in health education.

-Objective 2.1: Graduates will be able to analyze, critically evaluate, and draw conclusions from regional, national and global health data.
+Objective 2.1: Graduates will be able to analyze regional, national and global health data, critically evaluate the data, and draw conclusions.

 Objective 2.2: Graduates will be able to critically evaluate and apply current research in health education practice.

-Goal 3: Graduates of the Masters of Science degree in Health Education Program will be able to will communicate effectively using the language of the health education profession.
+Goal 3: Graduates of the Masters of Science degree in Health Education program will be able to communicate effectively using the language of professional health educators.

-Objective 3.1: Graduates will be able to write grants and reports using the language of health education.
+Objective 3.1: Graduates will be able to write grants and technical reports.

-Goal 5: Graduates of the Masters of Science degree in Health Education Program will have knowledge of and follow ethical codes of conduct.
+Goal 4: Graduates of the Masters of Science degree in Health Education Program will understand and follow ethical codes of conduct.

-Objective 5.1: Graduates will follow and promote ethical conduct reflecting Jesuit values, specifically the values of honesty, respect for persons, and justice.
+Objective 4.1: Graduates will follow and promote ethical conduct reflecting Jesuit values of respect for persons and social justice.

-The M.S. in Health Education requires completion of twelve courses (36 credits hours): core Health Education courses (6 and electives in health studies or other related area (6 courses)s.
+The M.S. in Health Education requires completion of eleven courses (33 credits hours) including seven core courses and four electives.
 Core courses should be completed early in the program.
-Electives are selected based on personal and professional goals.

 |HED 552||Epidemiology and Com Health||3|